maamar404/maamar404/README.md

 # 👋 Hi, I'm Mohamed Maamar

-### 🎯 Front-End Developer | React.js | UI/UX Designer
+🚀 **Full Stack Developer** | MERN Stack Enthusiast

+Passionate about building end-to-end web applications with modern technologies.
+Strong expertise in both frontend and backend development, with a focus on creating scalable and user-friendly solutions.

 - 🔭 Currently working on full stack MERN projects.
 - 💻 Strong in JavaScript.
 - 🗄️ Solid experience with MySQL and MongoDB.
 - 🎨 Skilled with TailwindCSS and Bootstrap.
 - 💡 Passionate about design and user experience.
-- 🛠️ Technologies: React.js, Node.js, Bootstrap, MySQL, PHP, WordPress, TailwindCSS, Adobe XD.
+- 🛠️ Technologies: React.js, Node.js, Bootstrap, MySQL, PHP, WordPress, TailwindCSS
 ---

 ## 🚀 Completed Projects